Our process

 Our FAQ is a good place to start

-The team at Apprenticeship Support Australia will ask a set of simple questions of you and your apprentice candidate, over the phone.
+The team at ASA will ask a set of simple questions of you and your apprentice/trainee candidate, over the phone.

 We’ll make sure that all parties can deliver on their responsibilities and understand that they will be entering into a legal contract.

-There is a 24-hour cooling-off period after the Initial Assessment – which provides a buffer for all parties to consider the requirements of the national training contract fully.
+There is a 24-hour cooling-off period after the initial assessment, which provides a buffer for all parties to fully consider the requirements of the national training contract.

-Once you and your apprentice or trainee are happy to continue, Apprenticeship Support Australia will book in a sign-up appointment.
+Once you and your apprentice or trainee are happy to continue, ASA will book in a sign-up appointment.

-Our Consultant will come out to meet with you.
-They will:
+Our consultant will come out to meet with you and will:

 • Help to complete the National Training Contract